jordi-z80/FSCmd/README.md

         FSCmd vlcPlay                Plays VLC video.
         FSCmd vlcNext                Skips to the next VLC video.
         FSCmd vlcPrevious            Goes back to the previous VLC video.
         FSCmd volume                 Changes the volume of the current device.
 ```

+# Configuration

+Some parameters can be set globally through environment, like VLC_PASSWORD and VLC_PORT.